Joining the library

-- OverDrive for eBooks and eAudiobooks – borrow up to three titles for three weeks
+- cloudLibrary for eBooks – borrow up to four titles for three weeks

 - OneClickDigital for eAudiobooks – borrow up to ten titles for three weeks.
 The majority of the titles are in mp3 format and have unlimited availability so there are no waiting lists

 - Project Gutenberg eBooks – classic titles which can be downloaded for free and do not count against your library limit.

 In what we believe to be a first, the titles that all libraries in Surrey stock for teenage readers are now being chosen by teens themselves.

 If you wish to make a suggestion yourself please complete the following form: Library Stock Suggestion form